-NAMI P.O.W.E.R.
-Support Group is a peer-led support group for family members, caregivers and loved ones of individuals (24 years and younger) living with mental illness.
-Gain insight from the challenges and successes of others facing similar circumstances.
+NAMI Pinellas’ P.O.W.E.R.
+Family Support Group is a peer-led support group for family members, caregivers, and loved ones of individuals (24 years and younger) living with symptoms of a mental illness.
+You will gain insight from hearing the challenges and successes of others in a safe and confidential environment.
+The groups are led by NAMI-trained facilitators who have lived experience and are now living in recovery.

 NAMI’s Support Groups are unique because they follow a structured model, ensuring everyone has an opportunity to be heard and to get what they need.